What is a Disability Advocate?

 What kind of background do I need?

-Ans: No particular background or educational beyond high-school is required in this field.
-Our unique operational technique enable anyone to effectively review complex medical documentation without the need for formal medical training.
+Ans: No particular background or education beyond high-school is required in this field.
+Our unique operational technique enables anyone to effectively review complex medical documentation without the need for formal medical training.
 No matter what your background, our program can provide you with the fundamental skills required to win cases.

 Aren’t all Advocate training programs the same?

 Ans: Advocate training programs are not created equal!
 The technical and operational approaches offered in our course are unique.
 We offer an exclusive curriculum that is continually revised in order to keep our students at the cutting edge of this industry.
 Our program also focuses on the important business, marketing, operational and income-boosting aspects of this service that will help you succeed regardless of location, experience or level of competition.